Budget Justification Format Standards

 Actionable Python Workflow for Compliance Validation

 The following Python implementation demonstrates how to enforce strict budget justification formatting using schema validation and deterministic template rendering.
-It leverages pydantic for data modeling and compliance rule enforcement, aligning with the Pydantic validation framework.
+It uses pydantic for data modeling and compliance rule enforcement, aligned with the Pydantic documentation.

 python